Here's the schedule:

 A great Plone conference will offer useful and engaging presentations for a wide variety of attendees.
 As you develop your conference proposal, please pay special attention to:

-- How you will attract new-to-Plone site builders and integrators who are new to Plone.
+- How you will attract site builders and integrators who are new to Plone.

 - How you will reach out to both our "traditional" user segments (nonprofits/NGOs, educational, government, intranets), as well as to emerging customers (e.g., enterprise, corporate, publishing sites).

-- How you will encourage presentations and plan events that are helpful for both programmers and non-programmers.
+- How you will encourage presentations and plan events that are helpful and interesting for both programmers and non-programmers.

 - How you can strive to keep the conference costs low enough for students and self-employed consultants/designers to attend.